 Beaufort 8

-'Big' was once redefined here at MBK, after the 1.2m (4ft) Dowel Series was complete...
-So far in this series are the Sled, Diamond, Barn Door, Rokkaku, Delta and Box kites.
-The Sled and Box are 2.4 meters (nearly 8 feet) long, while the others have a span of that same amount.
-Except the mighty Delta, where each leading edge spar is 2.4m long!
+So far in this series are the sled, diamond, barn door, rokkaku, delta, and box kites.
+The sled and box are 2.4 meters (8 feet) long, while the others have a span of that same amount.
+An exception is the mighty Multi-Dowel Delta, where each leading edge spar is 2.4 meters long!

 These are a little more challenging to build, in comparison to all the other smaller and simpler designs.
-And due to the considerable pull they exert on the flying line, even in light winds - not for kids of any age!
+And due to the considerable pull they exert on the flying line, even in light winds, they are not for kids of any age!

 The designs in this series were made with adults in mind, who want something of a decent size to fly.
 Older kids would also have the strength to handle these in most wind conditions.

-The 3-skewer kites have a span or height of ... you guessed it, the length of three 30cm (12") bamboo skewers.
-A bit less actually, since the points need to be snipped off!
+The 3-Skewer kites have a span or height of ... you guessed it, the length of three 30-centimeter (12-inch) bamboo skewers.
+The length is a bit less actually, since the points need to be snipped off!

-I've had some fantastic flights with 2-Skewer kites on light-wind days.
-What I love about them personally is that despite being fairly small, they hit a performance sweet spot.
-Here's what I mean...
+I've had some fantastic flights with 2-Skewer Series kites on light-wind days.
+What I loved about them, personally, was that despite being fairly small, they hit a performance sweet-spot.
+Here's what I mean:

 How about a ...
-29cm (1 foot) wide Dopero?
-Just for moderate wind fun.
+29-centimeter (12-inch) wide dopero?
+See the black plastic one in the photo, complete with twin triangular keels cut from yellow plastic.
+This kite is just for moderate-wind fun.
 It's simply too tiny to lift a camera of any kind, unlike its much larger cousins.

-A little care in handling is required since they are only paper after all.
+A little care in handling is required, since they are only paper after all.
 But a well-kept Paper Series kite can easily return many hours of flying pleasure.
-Over months or even years.
+Keep it for months or even years.